forefireAPI/forefire/docs/source/getting_started/installation.rst

   .. code-block:: bash

-    # Execute this from the root of the firefront repository
+    # Execute this from the root of the forefire repository
     export PATH=$PATH:`pwd`/bin

   **Permanently:**

   Add the following line to your shell's configuration file (e.g., `~/.bashrc`, `~/.zshrc`, `~/.profile`, or `~/.config/fish/config.fish`).
-Replace `/path/to/firefront` with the actual absolute path to the cloned repository.
+Replace `/path/to/forefire` with the actual absolute path to the cloned repository.

   .. code-block:: bash

-    export PATH="/path/to/firefront/bin:$PATH"
+    export PATH="/path/to/forefire/bin:$PATH"

-  *Optional:* The install script also sets `export FOREFIREHOME="/path/to/firefront"`.
+  *Optional:* The install script also sets `export FOREFIREHOME="/path/to/forefire"`.
 You may want to add this line as well, as some scripts or components might potentially use it.

   .. code-block:: bash

-    export FOREFIREHOME="/path/to/firefront"
+    export FOREFIREHOME="/path/to/forefire"

   After editing your configuration file, either restart your terminal or reload the configuration (e.g., `source ~/.bashrc`).